 Make sure that there is a direct link between what the visitor is looking for, and where they land after clicking on an ad to provide a seamless and positive user experience.

 Because creating a next-to-perfect landing page experience is an important factor in quality score, directing users to a relevant and useful landing page has a direct impact on the campaign performance of your Adwords account.

 **Related: Landing Page Subdomains Explained With Examples **

-I would recommend adding keywords semantically in the page title, description, h1, paragraph and alt images.
+We would recommend adding keywords semantically in the page title, description, h1, paragraph and alt images.
 And with the help of a tool like seo web page analyzer examine specific pages on how well they are optimized for their target keywords.

 Try to ensure that each of your landing pages is original, and not plagiarised from other places on the web.
 Your landing page originality is measured and compared to similar advertisers, along with their offerings.
 Plus, a copy tuned with similar keywords as the ads help keep up user engagement.